 Rachel Hass Lohman

 Rachel is a cookie, croissant and dessert master, and the owner of Analog Coffee in Sister Bay.
 Her Aunt Ruthie’s house has a special place in Rachel’s heart.
 It always smelled of the most delicious homemade cookies.
 Ruthie began to teach Rachel all the secrets of cookie making when she was just a wee sprite.
-Now, with years of practice, Rachel create delicious cookies and pastries for all to enjoy!
+Now, with years of practice, Rachel creates delicious cookies and pastries for all to enjoy!
+Also, she is our Grand Dam of baking and fills classes for buttery croissants and baking basics, too.

 Mike Mead is the Chef and owner of the Shoreline Restaurant in Gills Rock, Door Counties most northern restaurant.
 Mike and his wife Mary have owned the restaurant for 18 years and he is the primary Chef.
 Mikes passion for salmon and whitefish dishes have visitors coming from all over the country to their restaurant in Gills Rock.
 Their slogan is “Eat The Whitefish” The dining room has a most spectacular view and makes one think they could actually see a salmon jump in the picturesque bay.